Email is embedded into the everyday lives of U.S. adults.

 Some of the best practices you should follow include:

 - Create long passwords combining letters, numbers, and symbols that don’t spell out dictionary words or contain personal details.
 Consider passphrases, which would be the combination of the first letter of each word in a sentence, such as, “I have watched Teenage Mutant Ninja Turtles 1011 times since I was a kid” could turn into the password: !HWTMNT1011TSIWAK!

 - Don’t reuse your email password for other accounts.

 - Consider using a password manager, which helps you generate strong passwords and store them securely.

 - Monitor for leaked credentials — many financial institutions offer this as part of a free credit-monitoring service for customers.

-2. Look for Signs of Phishing
+2. Look for the 5 Signs of a Phishing Email

 Scammers get better all the time at tricking email users, but you can still look for red flags such as bad grammar and unusual requests.
 Don’t trust an email just because the sender’s address looks accurate, because email addresses can be easily spoofed.